Maintaining Your Machine

 What does a service cost?

-There is no fixed service fee that covers every make or model as there are so many variables.
+There is no one fixed service fee that covers every make or model as there are so many variables.
 Some technicians or stores try to establish a standard fee but when you consider the following variables you’ll understand why “Standard Service Rates” can vary.

 - How old is the machine and has it been maintained well?